 After the training, the people in each group were given tests to determine what they learned.
 The results were dramatic–the people who completed the training that included visuals consistently learned significantly more than the people in the other group did.

 Imagine how much more easily and effectively your paper manufacturing employees might learn from training materials with compelling visuals like those in the sample video below, taken from an online Paper Machine Winding Basics training course.

-What Kind of Visuals?
+What Kind of Visuals for Your Papermaking Training?
 Tips from the Pros

 Although visuals can help improve the effectiveness of your training, that doesn’t mean adding just any visual will help.